7 Day Self Drive

 Make for the National Route 1, the Ring Road, and set the course for a small town up north called Blönduós.
 During your drive along the West of Iceland, remember that you’re the boss and if you see something interesting, have a look – provided that the subject of your interest is accessible by car.

-When you have about 40 kilometres left towards Blönduós you will see a sign by the side of the road, signaling aright turn off the National Route 1 and to National Route 715.
-This road leads to a deep, rugged gorge called Kolugljúfur where Víðidalsá river goes cascading over many waterfalls which bear the name Kolufossar Falls in honour of a fabled giantess called Kola.
+When you have about 40 kilometers left towards Blönduós, you will see a sign by the side of the road, signaling aright turn off the National Route 1 and to National Route 715.
+This road leads to a deep, rugged gorge called Kolugljúfur where Víðidalsá river goes cascading over many waterfalls which bear the name Kolufossar Falls in honor of a fabled giantess called Kola.

-Finally, check in at hotel, for the first of two nights.
+Finally, check in at the hotel, for the first of two nights.